 Thank you for your interest in presenting your research relating to the care of the foot and ankle at the APMA 2018 Annual Scientific Meeting (The National).
 The meeting will be held July 12–15 at the Gaylord National Resort and Convention Center in Washington, DC.

-The submission site is now open!
+The submission site is now closed!

 Abstracts will be read in a “blind” fashion.
 Authors' names and institutions of origin will not be identified.

 Graders are podiatric physicians.
 Each abstract is reviewed and graded by at least three graders, and the final grade is determined by averaging the graders’ ratings.